aidankeighron/advent-of-code/aocs.md

 - Done: nothing further needed
 - Rewrite: rewrite code
-- Util: add part of code to util
 - Research: learn more about the problem
 - Practice: Redo for practice